gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 This convention makes other developers hate using those methods in their codes.
 But it’s not a restriction.
 You can use them if you really need it.

 But in C#, you can restrict the access of members in classes systemically.
-Compiler will not compile the code.
+When you violate the rule, compiler will not compile the code.

 To do so, you need to add access modifiers in front of members.

-The `public` keyword we used a lot is one of the modifiers.
+The `public` keyword we've used a lot is one of the modifiers.

 In C#, there are 6 access modifiers.
 But 3 of them below are used a lot: